Your Gateway to India

 - ✓ Notarized and apostilled copy of passport

-- ✓ Proof of address (utility bill, bank statement) - should not be more than 2 months old
+- ✓ Notarised and apostilled Proof of address (utility bill, bank statement) - should not be older than 2 months old from the date of filing of incorporation application.

 - ✓ Digital photograph